Internet of things: Security

 There have been a range of responses to concerns over security.
-The Internet of Things Security Foundation (IoTSF) was launched on 23 September 2015 with a mission to secure the Internet of things by promoting knowledge and best practice.
-Its founding board is made from technology providers and telecommunications companies.
+The Internet of Things Security Foundation (IoTSF) was launched on 23 September 2015 with a mission to secure the Internet of things by promoting knowledge and best practices.
+Its founding board is made up of technology providers and telecommunications companies.
 In addition, large IT companies are continually developing innovative solutions to ensure the security of IoT devices.
 In 2017, Mozilla launched Project Things, which allows to route IoT devices through a safe Web of Things gateway.
 As per the estimates from KBV Research, the overall IoT security market would grow at 27.9% rate during 2016–2022 as a result of growing infrastructural concerns and diversified usage of Internet of things.

 Governmental regulation is argued by some to be necessary to secure IoT devices and the wider Internet – as market incentives to secure IoT devices is insufficient.
 It was found that due to the nature of most of the IoT development boards, they generate predictable and weak keys which make it easy to be utilized by man-in-the-middle attack.
 However, various hardening approaches were proposed by many researchers to resolve the issue of SSH weak implementation and weak keys.

-IoT security within the field of manufacturing presents different challenges, and varying perspectives.
-Within the EU and Germany, data protection is constantly referenced throughout manufacturing and digital policy particularly that of I4.0.
-However, the attitude towards data security differs from the enterprise perspective whereas there is an emphasis on less data protection in the form of GDPR as the data being collected from IoT devices in the manufacturing sector does not display personal details.
+IoT security within the field of manufacturing presents different challenges and varying perspectives.
+Within the EU and Germany, data protection is constantly referenced throughout manufacturing and digital policy, particularly that of I4.0.
+However, the attitude towards data security differs from the enterprise perspective, whereas there is an emphasis on less data protection in the form of GDPR, as the data being collected from IoT devices in the manufacturing sector does not display personal details.
 Yet, research has indicated that manufacturing experts are concerned about "data security for protecting machine technology from international competitors with the ever-greater push for interconnectivity".